spectrocloud/librarium/content/docs/04.5-devx/04-resource-quota.md

 2. In the wizard to Manage Developer Settings, there is an option to `Hide system-level cluster groups from tenant users` using the toggle button.
 You will have to create your cluster groups by hiding the system-level cluster groups.

-3. Set the `User Quota,` where default values are as follows:
+3. Set the desired *User Quotas* values.
+The user quotas have the following default values:

 |**Resource Requirement for 2 Sandbox Clusters**|**Default Quota**|**Minimum Value**|
 |--------|-------------|-------------|